Avoid boredom in dogs - activation is important

 How can I avoid boredom in my dog?

-As mentioned in our article “Recently welcomed a new dog to your family?”, finding out more about your dog’s breed and personality, is a great first step to be able to tailor the activities to your dog’s needs.
+As mentioned in our article “New dog parent?
+Here's what you need to know”, finding out more about your dog’s breed and personality, is a great first step to be able to tailor the activities to your dog’s needs.
 But we also need to take a critical look at our daily life and ask ourselves if our dog has a chance to fulfill her needs while following our schedule.

 Most of us surely would love to be together with our pooches 24/7, but, unfortunately, we sometimes need to leave them home alone.
 Therefore, we have collected ideas for how to avoid boredom in dogs while we’re together with them.
 And also for the time, they need to be by themselves – while you’re out earning money to put food in your dog’s bowl.